 How does party registration work?

-For 1st Time Users*: Fill out the Party Registration form on-line (below) by Sunday at 5pm for the upcoming week (Mon-Sun), wait for a response from the program administrators, and schedule a time to meet with them (will take no more than 15 min and will be via Zoom for the Fall 2020 Semester).
+For 1st Time Users*: Fill out the Party Registration form on-line (below) at least 72 regular business hours (3 weekdays) in advance of the gathering**, wait for a response from the program administrators, and schedule a time to meet with them (will take no more than 15 min and will be via Zoom for the Fall 2021 Semester).

 On the registration form, provide us with two contact persons, two UNC emails, two cell phone numbers, and your local Chapel Hill address.

 If a noise complaint on your house is received, Chapel Hill PD will call or text and give you a warning.